provonet/e2j2/README.rst

    }
    EOF

-The ACL token can be configured by either use the above configuration or by setting the CONSUL_TOKEN variable.
+The ACL token can be configured by either the above configuration or by setting the CONSUL_TOKEN variable.

 As an alternative for the global configuration it is also possible to configure / adjust the global configuration for each consul tag, by simply include the configuration when using the consul tag.